mtb-za/says-who/content/thoughts/ct_combat.md

 |  |   | H3 |  |    |  |  |
 +--+---+----+--+----+--+--+
 ```
-The heavy with the pistol (H2) needs to roll more than 8 to hit Ursula.
+The heavy with the pistol (H2) needs to roll more than 8 to hit Joe.
 The following DMs will affect this:

 * Range is long (3 range bands apart): -6
 * Target has Mesh armour: -1